shanep-cs2/shanep-cs2/_lessons/lesson01.md

 explore the site.
 Click through all the links and see if you can find anything that is missing or broken!
 You can get extra credit for any typo you find on the course website.

-## Task 2 - Install VSCode

-While you are free to use whatever IDE or editor you want the only supported editor is VSCode.
-You will need to install the [coding pack for Java](https://code.visualstudio.com/learn/educators/installers) which will give you all the tools necessary to complete the labs.

-## Task 3 - Install Git
+## Task 2 - Install Git

 You will also need to install git so it is available on the command line if necessary.
 Git can be download from [git-scm.com](http://git-scm.com/).
 If you are on windows make sure and install the **64-bit Git for Windows Setup** version.
 Keep all the setting default unless you **really** know what your doing.

+## Task 3 - Install VSCode

+While you are free to use whatever IDE or editor you want the only supported editor is VSCode.
+You will need to install the [coding pack for Java](https://code.visualstudio.com/learn/educators/installers) which will give you all the tools necessary to complete the labs.

+{% include youtube.html param="https://www.youtube.com/embed/lix7G-S8ox8" %}

-## Task 3 - Post an Introduction
+## Task 4 - Post an Introduction

 Go to the class discussion forum and post an introduction with the following information.